ValidGoodCool/WazuhSIEMIntro/README.md

 ## Step 7: Set up Automated Response with VirusTotal

-- The Wazuh documentation includes a guide to set up detection and removal of amlware using the VirusTotal API.
+- The Wazuh documentation includes a guide to set up detection and removal of malware using the VirusTotal API.
 The following follows this guide.
 - Enable File Integrity Monitoring by accessing the Wazuh Agent's `ossec.conf` file in the `/var/ossec/etc` folder.
 <p align="left">
     <img src="PIC HERE"/>